ElHombreSinNombre/laravel-vue/README.md

       npm run dev | npm run prod

-    We can use this command to compile all changes  in *real time*
+    We can use this command to compile all changes in *real time* for development.

       npm run watch